nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Specific Requirements for Advanced Content

-### Mathematical Content
+### Numbers and STEM Content

-All mathematical or scientific content, content that contains mathematical operators, special characters, subscripts, superscripts etc., must be marked up using MathML.
+Numbers are required to be captured exactly as they are in the source material.
+Decimal and thousand separators must be preserved as they are, using the exact same characters.
+If space is used as thousand separator in large numbers, non-breaking space, the character `&#160;`, must be used.
+Note, that the HTML entity `&nbsp;` is not allowed.
+If a number has a unit attached to it, the unit should be captured as regular text and any exponents marked up with `<sup>`, unless the number is part of a mathematical expression.

+Simple mathematical expressions or other simple STEM related content in non-STEM contexts can be captured as regular text with standard HTML used to mark up exponents or indices.
+The correct Unicode characters must be used to represent mathematical operators or special characters.
+More complex expressions are required to be marked up with MathML, however, even in non-STEM contexts.
+If it is unclear whether to use MathML or not, and no specific instructions are given, the Supplier must as the Ordering Agency for clarification.

+In STEM-related materials, all STEM content, excluding stand-alone numbers or single-letter variables, must be marked up using MathML to ensure a uniform presentation of the content to the user.
 These guidelines will not go into much detail about the MathML language.
 Please refer to the specification:

 [https://www.w3.org/TR/MathML3/](https://www.w3.org/TR/MathML3/)